isomerpages/pa-eastcoast/index.md

   - infopic:
       title: A place to Pray
       id: infopic
-      description: Fostering unity by bringing people together for honest interfaith conversations and community connections.
+      description: We must foster unity by bringing people together for honest interfaith conversations and community connections.
       button: Button Text
+      alt: Image alt text
+  - infopic:
+      title: A place to Conserve
+      id: infopic
+      description: Every green step we take ensures that our kids and grandkids can enjoy the East Coast tomorrow.
+Taking action keeps our home livable, and green for generations.
       alt: Image alt text
 ---